TheMoxyFoxy/legends-and-lore-rulebook/content/pages/items/weapons.md

 | Damage         | `1d8 +  STR`    |

 {{% ability name="Cleave" type="Melee Attack" ap="2" %}}
 Swing your sword in a wide arc, attacking all enemies within a unit around you.
-Has -1 to hit for each target.
+Gets -1 to hit for each target.
 {{% /ability %}}

 ## Shortsword